York Region Presidents' Council (YRPC)

 • Tara Wei, Thornhill SS

 Student Trustee Hayden Lai, Dr. G.W.
-Williams S.S.
+Williams SS

-Indigenous Student Trustee Natalia Pitawanakwat, Newmarket H.S.
+Indigenous Student Trustee TBA

 Contact us